 DAY 2: THE HOCHIMINH TRAIL – 200 km

-We’ll travel from the Farm stay to the west of the central highlands by the road 20, then through the National Park and cross the big dam to enter the Hochiminh road and continue to travel along the border of Cambodia-Vietnam to the south.
-Along the way you can visit: the Tea town, tea plantations, tea making shops; the special butterfly paintings; learn about the history of the famous Hochiminh Trail; explore the Cat Tien Holyland – since the 4th century.
+We’ll travel from the Farm stay to the west of the central highlands by the new road in the jungle, then through the Nam Cat Tien National Park and cross the big dam to enter the Hochiminh road and continue to travel along the border of Cambodia-Vietnam to the south.
+Along the way you can visit: the tea plantations; learn about the history of the famous Hochiminh Trail; explore the Cat Tien Holyland – since the 4th century.
 You also can try the ride on some off-roads.
 Stay overnight at the 2 stars hotel.

 DAY 3: THE COCONUT RELIGION – 250 km